matloff/fasteR/README.md

 ![alt text](https://raw.githubusercontent.com/matloff/fasteR/master/inst/images/MLB.png)

 There does indeed seem to be an upward trend in time.
-These players should be more careful!
+Ballplayers should be more careful!

 Note again that the **plot** function noticed that we supplied it with